asterisk/documentation/docs/Development/Policies-and-Procedures/Software-Configuration-Management-Policies.md

 * Any new feature proposed for an existing release branch must have suitable test coverage using either the Asterisk Test Suite, the Asterisk Unit Test Framework, or both.

-!!! tip
+/// tip
 Tests are always good and encouraged, especially for new features.
 Having tests is a mandatory requirement for new features in release branches to minimize the risk of regression.

-[//]: # (end-tip)
+///

 * The new feature or improvement must be backwards compatible with the previous releases in those major versions.
 That is, users upgrading from one point release to the next should **not** be aware of any new feature or improvement unless they want to use said feature.
 Some things that should **not** be changed naturally follow from this:
 	+ APIs that follow semantic versioning should not receive a major version increase.